Jaicob/rails-docker/README.md

 boot2docker shellinit
 ```

-- Next up is may be an issue with Boot2docker concerning certificate validation in version 1.7.0.
+- Next up, it may be an issue with Boot2docker concerning certificate validation in version 1.7.0.
 You can find the issue [here](https://github.com/boot2docker/boot2docker/issues/938) and a proposed fix [here](https://gist.github.com/garthk/d5a17007c277aa5c76de).

 Tips & Tricks